UWE Bristol Undergraduate Internship Schemes 2022–2023

 About the schemes

-Our internship schemes are open to small and medium-sized enterprises (SME’s), start-ups and charities.
-We offer a 50% subsidy to employ one of our talented students that can help boost your business with up-to-date industry knowledge and provide our students with fulfilling and essential work experience.
+Our internship schemes are open to all organisations and offer a 100% subsidy to employ one of our talented students.
+They can help boost your business with up-to-date industry knowledge and provide our students with fulfilling and essential work experience.

-We recognise the importance of part-time work for students that can provide a steady wage during studies.
+This scheme provides part-time work for students that can provide a steady wage during studies and be undertaken alongside other commitments.
 A longer-term internship is also useful for employers to develop a longer-term project.

-This part-funded scheme would suit project work where you have weekly meetings and check-ins with the student and the work can be offered flexibly and remotely so students are able to complete work on the weekends or when it suits them.
+The 148 hour internship (equivalent to 4 weeks full time) would suit project work where you have weekly meetings and check-ins with the student.
+Ideally, the work can be offered flexibly and remotely so students are able to complete work at the weekends and when it suits them.
 You can discuss the student’s timetable and other commitments and create a working agreement between you.
 The internship should contain elements of mentoring and training.

 Information and eligibility